-4. Mobile Devices, Electronic Communication and Social Media Mobile Phones and Mobile Devices
+3. Mobile Devices, Electronic Communication and Social Media

+3.1.
+Mobile Phones and Mobile Devices

 MASS recognises that in some circumstances employees may need to make or receive personal and work calls and texts.
-It is the expectation that while on shift personal mobile phone usage is kept to a minimum.
+Personal mobile phone usage is expected to be kept to a minimum while on shift.
 General, non-urgent mobile phone use is distracting and is not permitted during paid working time.
 Employees agree to:

-- $\blacksquare$ Not use mobile phones in front of clients - ☑ Not use mobile phones on shift to occupy your time i.e Social media, news or other websites, games, etc - $\blacksquare$ Keep personal calls and texts to a minimum - ☑ Have mobile device on silent or vibration mode during work time and on silent during meetings and trainings - ☑ Not use mobile devices while operating MASS motor vehicle or machinery - ☑ Where a call must be taken, speak in a low moderate voice, ensure language is appropriate to the workplace and is kept short.
+- ☑ Not use mobile phones in front of clients - ☑ Not use mobile phones while on shift to occupy your time i.e., social media, news or other websites, games, etc - ☑ Keep personal calls and texts to a minimum - ☑ Have mobile device on silent or vibration mode during work time and on silent during meetings and trainings - ☑ Not use mobile devices while operating MASS motor vehicles or machinery - ☑ Where a call must be taken, speak in a low moderate voice, ensure language is appropriate to the workplace and is kept short.

 MASS will not be liable for the loss of or damage to personal mobile phones brought into the workplace by employees.
-Disciplinary action may be initiated by MASS if it is deemed that an employee's use of personal mobile phones is inappropriate or impacting on clients or an employee's performance in the workplace.
+Disciplinary action may be initiated by MASS if it is deemed that an employee's use of personal mobile phones is inappropriate, impacting clients or impacting an employee's performance in the workplace.

-MASS in Social Media
+3.2.
+MASS and Social Media

-MASS recognises that circumstances may arise in which employees may make mention of MASS in social media.
-Unless authorised by MASS, any comments made by employees must contain a disclaimer that they are not representing MASS and do not have authority to speak on the organisation's behalf and the views of the employee do not represent the views of MASS.
+MASS recognises that circumstances may arise in which employees may mention MASS in social media.
+Unless authorised by MASS, any comments made by employees must contain a disclaimer that they are not representing MASS, that they do not have authority to speak on the organisation's behalf, and that the views of the employee do not represent the views of MASS.
 An example statement is 'all views are my own'.

-In no circumstances can an employee speak on behalf of the company without appropriate authorisation from the CEO.
+In no circumstances can an employee speak on behalf of the company without prior authorisation from the CEO.